viperleed/viperleed/doc/content/parameters/ncores.rst

          export MKL_NUM_THREADS=2

-      Ideally, :math:`{\mathrm{N_CORES} \times \mathrm{THREADS}}` should be set to the number of available hyperthreading cores on the system.
+      Ideally, :math:`{\mathrm{N_CORES} \times \mathrm{THREADS}}` should be set to the number of available hyperthreading cores on the system with the N_CORES as high as possible without running into memory limitations.

 The TensErLEED search program is executed using ``mpirun``, with the number of